-The school makes use of the appropriate guidance and disciplinary actions to encourage pupils to understand why their behavior is unacceptable and how to behave better in the future.
-In their response to incidents of pupil misconduct, schools shall take into consideration the pupil's individual circumstances and personalities, including the social, emotional, and psychological factors that may underlie a student's behavior.
+The school makes use of the appropriate guidance and disciplinary actions to encourage pupils to understand why their behaviour is unacceptable and how to behave better in the future.
+In their response to incidents of pupil misconduct, schools shall take into consideration the pupil's individual circumstances and personalities, including the social, emotional, and psychological factors that may underlie a pupil's behaviour.
 Managing pupils' misconduct must be consistent with the following.
-In all cases of misconduct, the first approach shall always be focused on understanding possible factors contributing to the pupil's behavior providing related support where possible and reinforcing positive behavior to encourage pupil to take ownership of their actions.
-We firmly believe our role is to educate and protect all pupils, that said we will make use of the Staging of Disciplinary when necessary to ensure a safe and calm school environment.
+In all cases of misconduct, the first approach shall always be focused on understanding possible factors contributing to the pupil's behaviour providing related support where possible and reinforcing positive behaviour to encourage a pupil to take ownership of their actions.
+We firmly believe our role is to educate and protect all pupils, that said we will make use of the Staging of Disciplinary Procedures when necessary to ensure a safe and calm school environment.